How does the change affect my savings?

 Mortgage Variable Rate (MVR)

-Fixed rate mortgages will be unaffected by the change in base rate and your interest rate will remain the same until the end of the initial deal period.
+Fixed rate mortgages will be unaffected by any change in base rate and your interest rate will remain the same until the end of the initial deal period.

 Base Rate tracker mortgage

-The rate on your tracker mortgage will decrease in line with the T&Cs.
+The rate on your tracker mortgage decreased in line with the T&Cs.
 If your mortgage offer states your product has a 'rate floor', the rate won't go below that level.

-Rates on the Tracker savings products will be decreased no later than 14 days after the announcement on Thursday 7th November from the Bank of England.
+Rates on the Tracker/Guarantee savings products will be increased no later than 14 days after the announcement on Thursday 6 February from the Bank of England.

-On Monday 9 December 2024, we will be decreasing most of our variable savings rates, with no variable rate savings account paying less than 2.80% AER.
-Further details of these changes can be found in the Changes to Variable Accounts PDF.
+On Monday 10 March, we will be decreasing most of our variable savings rates, with no variable rate savings account paying less than 2.80% AER.

 Fixed Rate Bonds